itscharanteja/VDCSoft/README.md

-# VDCSoft — Starter Website (React + Vite)
+# VDCsoft — Starter Website (React + Vite)

-This repository is a scaffold for the VDCSoft startup website built with React + Vite and Tailwind CSS.
+This repository is a scaffold for the VDCsoft startup website built with React + Vite and Tailwind CSS.
 It's designed as a production-ready front-end skeleton focusing on performance, accessibility, and SEO.

 Key features: